Why is my iPhone not turning on – causes and fixes (Updated)

 1. Restart your iPhone

-When you see your iPhone won’t charge or turn on for any reason first, try to restart the phone.
+When you see your iPhone does not switch on or charge for any reason first, try to restart the phone.
 To do this,

 Press and keep holding down the Sleep/Wake button (Power button) at the top right corner or the right edge of your phone until the red slider appears on the screen.
 Slide it across to turn your iPhone off.
 Then restart your phone again by holding down the Sleep/Wake button for a few seconds.